 If you are a medical student interested in Anesthesia as a career, or if you feel further exposure to Anesthesia is important for your training, you may want to pursue an elective with us.
 This elective will provide a broad perspective on the scope of practice of a career in Anesthesia.
 Students will gain experience in the anesthetic assessment, preparation, and optimization of patients in the perioperative period.
 Students will also learn about the systematic effects of anesthetic drugs, as well as airway, fluid, and pain management in the perioperative period.
 There may also be opportunities to be exposed to obstetrical, pediatric, and regional anesthesia.

 Block electives are two weeks in duration.
 Due to the high volume of requests we receive, we are unable to accommodate clinical electives longer than two weeks.
 Occasionally, one-week electives will be permitted.
 Requests typically need to be made several months in advance as spots fill up quickly.

 It is important to highlight that electives in Anesthesia are not offered only in Hamilton.
 Please visit the Mac-CARE Program website for elective opportunities in the distributed campuses.

 Prior to placing your request, we recommend that you visit the Anesthesia Clerkship page on Medportal for more information.

 Requests are made via the AFMC Student Portal

-Horizontal Electives consist of shorter electives offered exclusively to McMaster medical students.
+Horizontal electives consist of shorter electives offered exclusively to McMaster medical students.

-Understanding Anesthesia: A Learner's Guide is an interactive electronic textbook developed by Dr. Karen Raymer and Dr. Rick Kolesar from the McMaster University Department of Anesthesia, along with Eric Brown, a McMaster Medical Student.
+Understanding Anesthesia: A Learner's Guide is an interactive electronic textbook developed by Dr. Karen Raymer and Dr. Rick Kolesar from the McMaster University Department of Anesthesia, along with Eric Brown, a McMaster medical student.

 It is meant to be used for the Anesthesia Clerkship Program as well as for medical students during anesthesia electives.
-It is available for free download on the book's website, as well as Apple iTunes.
+It is available for free download on the book's website, as well as on Apple iTunes.